As everyone faces the global pandemic of COVID-19, we want to assure you of our commitment to the health and well-being of premature infants.

-- Safety: All Prolacta products, including pasteurized and nutrient-standardized donor milk, exceed the U.S. Food and Drug Administration’s (FDA) food-product standards.
-Our products are pasteurized to ensure the highest quality and safety, using time and temperature profiles defined by the FDA in its Pasteurized Milk Ordinance (PMO) to ensure destruction of pathogens.
+- Safety: As of now, evidence indicates that pasteurization inactivates SARS-CoV-2 should it be present in breastmilk.
+All Prolacta products, including pasteurized and nutrient-standardized donor milk, exceed the U.S. Food and Drug Administration’s (FDA) food-product standards.
+Our products undergo vat pasteurization to ensure the highest quality and safety, using time and temperature profiles defined by the FDA in its Pasteurized Milk Ordinance (PMO) to ensure the destruction of pathogens.

-Published data indicates that pasteurization is an effective way to inactivate Coronavirus.
-Only human milk products manufactured with the FDA-defined pasteurization process, such as Prolacta’s, are clinically proven to be safe and improve health in the NICU.1,2,3,4
+Published data indicates that pasteurization is an effective way to inactivate Coronavirus.1,2,3,4 Only human milk products manufactured with the FDA-defined pasteurization process, such as Prolacta’s, are clinically proven to be safe and improve health in the NICU.

 - Supply: We have an ample supply of our full inventory of products as well as raw materials to produce additional products.
 We are also taking additional steps to ensure uninterrupted production of our products.

 - Shipping and Orders: We maintain multiple shipping partners to ensure delivery schedules continue as planned.
 We have additional inventory available, and our staff will remain available to handle your orders and any issues that come up.

 - Additional Protections: We increased sanitization procedures for our facilities, as well as reconfirmed our stringent cleaning procedures with our donors.
 To limit the risk of community transmission, we are restricting visitors and canceling facility tours.

 The well-being of premature infants is paramount to us.
 To learn more about our safety and quality control processes please click here.

 We are in this together.